 This product is made from raw whole foods and designed for both pregnancy and lactation.
 They contain a broad spectrum of vitamins, plus ginger, which may help with morning sickness and may be soothing for digestive issues.

-There are no synthetic binders, fillers, flavors, colors, additives or sweeteners, plus the manufacturing process doesn’t use high heat that could denature any active enzymes.
-The iron used in this product comes from all-natural food sources which should help cut down on nausea or constipation, plus everything is GMO-free.
+There are no synthetic binders, fillers, flavors, colors, additives or sweeteners.
+Plus, the manufacturing process doesn’t use high heat that could denature any active enzymes.
+The iron used in this product comes from all-natural food sources which should help cut down on nausea or constipation.
+Finally, everything is GMO-free.

 |Folic Acid||800 mcg.|

 - Can be taken on an empty stomach.

 - Contains naturally occurring folate, rather than synthetic folic acid.